caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/index.rst.txt

 CARACal
 =======

-CARACal is a pipeline for radio interferometry data reduction.
+CARACal stands for Containerized Automated Radio Astronomy Calibration and is a pipeline for radio interferometry data reduction.
 It works on data from any radio interferometer as long as they are in "measurement set" format.

 *A few sections of this documentation are still preliminary.
 Please bear with us.*